-We stayed at the Quality Inn in Eufaula, Alabama.
+I stayed at the Quality Inn in Eufaula.
 Which was right next to the state line into Georgia.
 It was one of the few hotels that were in the area.
 This was my first time traveling out of state with Zena.
 I had no idea that hotels would accommodate large breed dogs.
 You know what that means, Zena and I are going on more road trips.

-This was my first time being in a small town and it was such a great experience.
+This was my first time experiencing southern hospitality.
 Everyone was so kind and polite.
 When I walked past someone they made eye contact with me and said hello.
 The shopkeepers were genuinely interested in where I was from, how my visit was going, and they were helpful in directing me around town.
 I’ve never felt so welcomed by complete strangers.

 Eufaula may be a small town but there are more than enough places to choose from when dining out.

-For dinner, I ordered a Grouper with sautéed vegetables and red beans and rice soup.
+For dinner, I ordered a Grouper with sautéed vegetables, red beans and rice soup.
 This hit the spot after being on the road.
 They had these cocktails called Jazzy Drinks, I would recommend the Cajun Cool Aid.
 It’s very refreshing.